Mepolizumab: History

 Phase III clinical trials in severe eosinophilic asthma were completed in 2014.

 Mepolizumab was evaluated in a randomized, double-blind, multicenter, placebo-controlled trial in 108 participants with hypereosinophilic syndrome.
 In the study, participants were randomly assigned to receive mepolizumab or placebo by injection every four weeks.
 The trial compared the proportion of subjects who experienced a hypereosinophilic syndrome flare during the 32-week treatment period.
 A hypereosinophilic syndrome flare was defined as worsening of clinical signs and symptoms of hypereosinophilic syndrome or increasing eosinophils (disease-fighting white blood cells) on at least two occasions.
 The trial compared the proportions of participants with at least one flare over a 32-week treatment period, as well as the time to the first flare.
 Fewer participants in the mepolizumab treatment group (28%) had hypereosinophilic syndrome flares compared to participants in the placebo group (56%), with a 50% relative reduction.
 In addition, the time to the first hypereosinophilic syndrome flare was later, on average, for participants treated with mepolizumab versus placebo.

 Society and culture

 Legal status

 In November 2015, the US Food and Drug Administration (FDA) approved mepolizumab for severe asthma, and in December 2015 mepolizumab was authorized for medical use in the European Union.

 In September 2020, mepolizumab was approved in the United States to treat adults and children aged twelve years of age and older with hypereosinophilic syndrome for six months or longer without another identifiable non-blood related cause of the disease.

 In January 2024, mepolizumab was approved in China for use in severe asthma with an eosinophilic phenotype.

 In May 2025, the FDA approved mepolizumab as an add-on therapy for people with chronic obstructive pulmonary disease who exhibit an eosinophilic phenotype.

-Research

-Mepolizumab has been investigated or is under investigation for the treatment of atopic dermatitis, hypereosinophilic syndrome, eosinophilic esophagitis, nasal polyposis, eosinophilic granulomatosis with polyangiitis, and chronic obstructive pulmonary disease.